 Continue on the blue blazed trail as it follows the river before arriving at Patowmack Canal ruins.
-In 50 yards, turn right over the footbridge then left following the blue blazed River Trail.
+In 50 yards, turn right over the footbridge then left following the green blazed River Trail.
 The trail will descend over a large footbridge before arriving at the main picnic area of Great Falls Park.
 Stay right and pass the two main scenic overlooks at Great Falls Park.

 In 0.5 miles, turn right on the Swamp Trail.
 Follow the Swamp Trail for 0.4 miles where it ends at the next trail junction.
 Turn right climbing over the hill and in 0.3 miles the trail ends at the junction of the Ridge Trail.

 Turn left, and in 60 yards, at the bottom of the depression, a small trail marked only by a single split rail post turns right downhill.
 Turn right on the trail as it heads down the ravine for the remaining 0.2 miles back to Georgetown Pike and the parking area.
-BE CAREFUL crossing Georgetown Pike, there's a lot of fast-moving traffic on the road.

 Interactive Hike Map BelowPrintable